 Davos is home to one of the largest ski area in the Swiss Alps, offering a wide variety of ski and snowboard terrain for beginners and experts alike.

 To those in the know, the town has enjoyed a global reputation since the 19th century as a year‐round health resort and long been a well‐established hub for leisure and cultural activities with sporting events throughout the winter and summer.
 And while the World Economic Forum grabs the headlines, Davos is home to many other high‐profile conferences.

 The town has a global reputation since the 19th century as a year‐round health resort and been a well‐established hub for leisure with sporting events throughout the winter and summer.

-Residences are centrally located in Davos Platz, close to the Promenade, so the town’s most popular shops, restaurants, bars and night spots are all moments away by foot.
-So too is Davos’s rich cultural offering of art galleries, museums and a theatre together with an annual programme of events and music festivals to cater for all tastes.
+Residences are located close to the Promenade, so the town’s most popular shops, restaurants, bars and night spots are all moments away by foot.

 Davos has a rich cultural offering of art galleries, museums and a theatre together with a programme of events and music festivals for all tastes.

 Davos Platz has a cable car station to the main ski area of Jakobshorn, which also is a take‐off point for hang‐gliding and snowkiting.

 There’s just as much to entice visitors and sports enthusiasts in summer; in fact the whole Alpine region now sees more visitors in summer than in winter.